DRGN-DRC/DAT-Texture-Wizard/README.md

 # DAT-Texture-Wizard (DTW)
 This program allows for disc (ISO/GCM) management of GameCube games, as well as texture exporting and importing, particularly for Super Smash Bros.
-Melee and 20XXHP.
-The internal file structure of HAL DAT files can also be analyzed and edited.
+Melee and 20XX HP.
+The internal file structure of HAL DAT files (such as stage/menu/character files) can also be deeply analyzed and edited.

 Disc management features include adding/replacing/deleting files and/or folders (including replacing files that are larger than the original), building a disc from root files, editing the game names (short/long titles, descriptions, etc.), replacing the disc banner, and more.

 You can find the official thread here: [DAT Texture Wizard on SmashBoards.com](https://smashboards.com/threads/dat-texture-wizard-current-version-6-1.373777/)

+The structure of this program's code is largely a functional style (i.e. built mostly using just strait functions).
+Certainly some parts would be better suited as objects, with classes and their own personal methods.
+And I know there are some things that could be done more efficiently.
+A strong factor that led to some matters such as these is the fact that this is a really old project, built when I was first learning Python. :P But going forward I'll be occasionally refactoring parts of this program, and rewriting key components of it as I incorporate them into future projects.
+Let me know if there's anything you'd like to see broken out into a separate project, like HSD DAT file objects, DOL parsing and methods, etc.

 # Installation & Setup
 In order to run or compile this program, you'll need to install Python 2 and a few modules.
 Any version of python between 2.7.12 up to the latest 2.7 should work.